 - Understand your own energy usage

-Being aware of your energy usage will help to determine the solar system and size that will be most appropriate for you.
-Our Solar Calculator will help you figure out just how much you could save by going solar, based on your current energy usage.
+Being aware of your energy usage will help to determine the solar system and size that will be most appropriate for your home.
+Our Solar Calculator can help you figure out just how much you could save by going solar, based on your current energy usage.

 - Where your solar panels will be installed

-The location of where your solar panels are installed is so important!
-The orientation and slope of your roof will determine how much your panels will be exposed to the sun.
-Areas of your roof that just spend the day in the shade are no good as the panels will not be able to soak up as much sun.
+The location of where your solar panels are installed is very important.
+The orientation and slope of your roof determines how often your panels will be exposed to the sun.
+Areas of your roof that just spend the day in the shade are not ideal due to the limited amount of exposure.

 - What’s your roof made of?

 Something that could be overlooked in your budget is the material your roof is made of.
-Materials such as tin, concrete, terracotta and slate have different requirements when it comes to attaching the solar panels to your roof.
-This will affect the time it takes to install your new solar panels and ultimately the cost of installation.
+Materials such as tin, concrete, terracotta and slate have different requirements when it comes to attaching the solar panels.
+This will affect the time it takes to install the panels and ultimately the cost of installation.

 What will be installed?